What Is a Content Pillar & How to Build One That Ranks

 Start with the content gap analysis.
 The highest-volume keywords where your competitors rank and you do not are the candidate pillar topics.
 Filter for keywords that naturally break into 4 to 8 subtopics, connect to your business’s expertise, and target an audience you want to reach.

-Test the topic against the four criteria.
+Test the topic against four criteria.
 Volume: at least 1,000 monthly searches for the head term.
 Subtopic depth: 4 to 8 natural subtopics.
 Commercial relevance: connects to the site’s products, services, or expertise.
 Competitive achievability: the site can produce content that competes with what currently ranks, supported by a realistic authority building plan.
 Topics that meet all four criteria are pillar candidates.
 Topics that fail one or more should be reconsidered or deferred until the site’s authority supports them.

 Building the Tier Structure Around the Pillar